 As the storm batters the car, low, distant rumbles of thunder become a more constant barrage from the sky.
 The bullets fired from below streak across the room, the music builds again, with more menace this time.
 Suddenly, a spark of lightning plunges everything into near silence as all power is lost and all that is left is the sound of the rain.
 These sonic contrasts are all handled elegantly, ensuring every dramatic point is delivered.

 That tonal evenness helps make the Arc a much more musical performer than most soundbars.
-Playing SBTRKT’s Trials Of The Past via Tidal, the treble is clear and crisp but not bright or distracting, the synthesised bass notes have a solid initial thump and smooth fade, and the vocal is clear in the middle, even as the track gets busy.
+Playing SBTRKT’s Trials Of The Past via Tidal, the treble is crisp but not distracting, the synthesised bass notes have a solid initial thump and smooth fade, and the vocal is clear in the middle, even as the track gets busy.
 The sibilance isn’t highlighted here as it can be from other sound systems, either.

 Switching to Radiohead’s 15 step, there’s effective spatial and rhythmic organisation of the challenging arrangement, with each instrument given space in which to breathe and each making sense even during the track's busiest moments.